Brian3141592654/AI_ChessGameBot/README.md

 # 🏆 Smart Gomoku AI

 ## 🎯 Project Overview
 This project aims to develop a **Gomoku AI** that allows players to compete against a computer opponent.
 The AI evaluates potential moves based on Gomoku rules and assigns scores to determine the **best move for victory**.
-The program achieves an **80% win rate** against other computer Gomoku programs, proving its effectiveness.
+The program achieves an **80% win rate** against other computer Gomoku programs in class, proving its effectiveness.

 ---